andersonaguiar/andersonaguiar.com.br-v2/about.md

 My name is Anderson Aguiar, I have 25 years old, live in Florianópolis/SC, Brazil.

-I’m a Front-End Developer, I have experience in development of softwares facing to web since 2008.
+I’m a Full-stack Developer, I have experience in development of softwares facing to web since 2008.
 At present I use agile methodologies, automatization of tasks, with focus in usability and obsessed for organization and performance in web pages.
-Some of my skills include: HTML5, CSS3, SASS, Compass, bower, grunt/gulp, web standards, optimization, usability.
+Some of my skills include: HTML5, CSS3, PHP, Laravel, JS, Backbone, React, SASS, Compass, bower, grunt/gulp, web standards, optimization, usability.

 Sometimes I'm very boring about organization of code, DRY, clean code, and other little things, out of this I'm a good person :)